jonasbkarlsson/ev_smart_charging/README.md

 Entity | Type | Description
 -- | -- | --
 `sensor.ev_smart_charging_charging` | Sensor | The state is "on" or "off".
 Can be used with automations to control the EV charger.
+`sensor.ev_smart_charging_status` | Sensor | The state is one of the following, "Waiting for new prices", "No charging planned", "Waiting for charging to begin", "Charging", "Keeping charger on", "Disconnected" and "Smart charging not active".
 `switch.ev_smart_charging_smart_charging_activated` | Switch | Turns the EV Smart Charging integration on and off.
 `switch.ev_smart_charging_apply_price_limit` | Switch | Applies the price limit, if set to a non-zero value in the configuration form.
 `switch.ev_smart_charging_opportunistic_charging` | Switch | Activates opportunistic charging.
 See the desciption of the configuration entity`number.ev_smart_charging_opportunistic_level`.
 This feature requires the feature `Electricity price limit` to be on.